 A model of the ryanodine receptor (RyR) calcium channel is used to study the energetics of binding selectivity of Ca2+ vs. monovalent cations.
 RyR is a calcium-selective channel with a DDDD locus in the selectivity filter, similar to the EEEE locus of the L-type calcium channel.
 While the affinity of RyR for Ca2+ is in the millimolar range (as opposed to the micromolar range of the L-type channel), the ease of single-channel measurements compared to L-type and its similar selectivity filter make RyR an excellent candidate for studying calcium selectivity.
-A Poisson-Nernst-Planck/Density Functional Theory model of RyR is used to calculate the energies of selectivity.
+A Poisson-Nernst-Planck/Density Functional Theory model of RyR is used to calculate the energetics of selectivity.
 Ca2+ vs. monovalent selectivity is driven by the charge/space competition mechanism in which selectivity arises from a balance of electrostatics and the exclude volume of ions in the crowded selectivity filter.
-While electrostatic terms dominate the energy of selectivity, the much smaller excluded-volume energies also play a substantial role.
-In the D4899N and D4938N mutations of RyR that are analyzed, substantial changes in the energy profiles are found far from the mutation site.
-These changes result in the loss of Ca2+ selectivity.
+While electrostatic terms dominate the selectivity, the much smaller excluded-volume term also plays a substantial role.
+In the D4899N and D4938N mutations of RyR that are analyzed, substantial changes in the chemical potential profiles are found far from the mutation site.
+These changes result in the significant reduction of Ca2+ selectivity found both theory and experiments.